memelopez/microv-wk2proj/README.md

 Have a compatible web browser that supports HTML5 and CSS3 in order to correctly display the website.
 A text editor in order to view and edit code.
 Popular text editors include VSCode and Notepad++.

-### Usage

 Most Operative Systems have the .html file extension associated to open with your default web browser.
 In order to review the code, you may use your web browser inspect element option or open directly with a text editor.

+### Usage

+git clone git@github.com:memelopez/microv-wk2proj.git

 ## Authors